-Dr. David Fuerst and Dr. Nicole Fuerst have extensive experience performing cataract and refractive surgery.
+Dr. David Fuerst and Dr. Nicole Fuerst, based in Glendale and West Covina, have extensive experience performing cataract and refractive surgery.
 Our doctors are certified to use all of the currently FDA-approved multifocal IOLs, so they can use the lens that makes the most sense for each individual patient.
 They are also experienced in the performance of astigmatic corneal surgery.
 Our doctors utilize the latest diagnostic and treatment technology to optimize surgical outcomes.

 What are the risks of cataract surgery?

 Cataract surgery is highly successful.
 Significant, sight-threatening complications are rare.
 These include intraocular infection (endophthalmitis), retinal detachment, corneal edema (swelling), retinal edema (swelling), and hemorrhage.
 Additional surgery may be necessary to correct implant power miscalculations, reposition a displaced implant, or remove retained cataract particles.
 Symptoms of glare, haloes, double vision, and ghost images may occur.
 Abnormalities of pupil size, shape, or function may rarely result from cataract surgery.